North Carolina Society of Historians "Paul Green Multimedia Award" winner!

 --Shelby Stephenson, former Poet Laurate of North Carolina, 2015-2018, author of Shelby’s Lady: The Hog Poems

 Blanche comes to life in this memoir of poems.
-Ledford chronicles a story of her mother’s life, flour sacks and all.
-“Blanche rises before dawn, dew soaks her brogans” when she goes berry picking.“ Hens scratch hieroglyphics inthe front yard” and “The sun rises like a ruby over Shewbird Mountain.”
+Ledford chronicles her mother’s life, flour sacks and all.
+“Blanche rises before dawn, dew soaks her brogans” when she goes berry picking.“ Hens scratch hieroglyphics in the front yard” and “The sun rises like a ruby over Shewbird Mountain.”
 I can see the sparkling blue eyes of Blanche Ledford.
 “My hands have served me well as blood veins crisscross like Blue Ridge Mountains.”
 These poems will make you fall in love with the amazing Blanche I knew.

---Mary Ricketson, author, I Hear The River Call My Name, Hanging Dog Creek, Shade and Shelter, Mississippi, the Story of Luke and Marian, and Keeping in Place
+--Mary Ricketson, author of I Hear The River Call My Name, Hanging Dog Creek, Shade and Shelter, Mississippi, the Story of Luke and Marian, and Keeping in Place

 Bringing Art to market, one project at a time